 Noah (Russell Crowe) is a grim patriarch determined to do his creator's bidding, even if it means turning his wife and sons against him.

 Crowe brings growling presence to his role as Noah.
 He is not a sweet natured zoo keeper with a white beard.
 He may have a Prince Charles-like belief in sustainable farming, only taking what he needs and can use, but he isn't above kicking ass.
-There is a hint of Mad Max or Romper Stomper about him in the early sequences in which he is struggling to keep his family alive in barren wastelands. cheap essay writing service
+There is a hint of Mad Max or Romper Stomper about him in the early sequences in which he is struggling to keep his family alive in barren wastelands. essay on leadership

 We see him slaughter a group of brigands who attack him as he tends a dying animal.
 Fleeing from another group of thugs, he leads his family into a forbidden zone inhabited by the "Watchers," stone creatures who look as if they're on leave from a Michael Bay movie.
 They've been expelled from Eden by the Creator and forced to come to earth where they've been persecuted by humans.